insights

 The goal?
 Clarity, not decoration.

-Skip the gradients, shadows, and flashy graphics that look cool but make data harder to read.
+Skip the gradients, shadows and flashy graphics that look cool but make data harder to read.
 Clean, purposeful visuals win every time.

 Dashboard data visualisation